influxdata/influxdb/docs/multi_core_tasks.md

 1. Incoming requests are always processed and responded to in a "timely" manner, even while the server is load / overloaded.
 For example, even if the server is currently consuming 100% of the CPU doing useful work (converting data, running queries, etc), it still must be able to answer a `/ping` request to tell observers that it is still alive and not be taken out of a load balancer rotation or killed by kubernetes.

-2. Ability to (eventually) control the priority of CPU heavy tasks, so we can prioritize certain tasks over others (e.g. query requests over background data rearrangement)
+2. Ability to (eventually) control the priority of CPU heavy tasks, so we can prioritize certain tasks over others (e.g. query requests over background data rearrangement).
+This document focuses on the split between I/O and CPU tasks, not the priority scheduling for CPU heavy tasks, which is deferred to a future document.

 ## Guidelines